₹ 42.68 Cr.

 Here are the few indispensable tools that should be a part of every investor’s research process.

-Sales growth: - Rama Vision has reported revenue growth of 22.5601371653623 % which is fair in relation to its growth and performance.
+Sales growth: - Rama Vision has reported revenue growth of 12.1771532804279 % which is poor in relation to its growth and performance.

 Dividend Yield: - It tells us how much dividend we will receive in relation to the price of the stock.
 The current year dividend for Rama Vision is Rs 0 and the yield is 0 %.